ashishtayal89/mernguide/README.md

 ## What are hooks

 Hooks are functions that let you “hook into” React state and lifecycle features from function components.
 Hooks don’t work inside classes — they let you use React without classes.React provides a few built-in Hooks like useState.
+Their names always start with **use**.
 You can also create your own Hooks to reuse stateful behavior between different components.

+## When would I use a Hook?

+If you write a function component and realize you need to add some state to it, previously you had to convert it to a class.
+Now you can use a Hook inside the existing function component.

 ## Types